📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 URL https://layuprite.blogs.bristol.ac.uk

-Description The outputs of this grant formed the foundation for further funding awards to be achieved (non-UKRI; higher TRLs) which allowed for outreach and collaboration to take place with local colleges.
+Description The outputs of this grant formed the foundation for further funding awards to be achieved (non-UKRI; higher TRLs) which allowed for outreach and collaboration to take place with local HE Colleges.
 Development examples such as digital instruction technologies, e-learning modules, and state of the art reviews all took place.
-Much of the first award is captured on an open access blog site: https://layuprite.blogs.bristol.ac.uk/; the second award is planned to be added in the near future (although COVID restrictions limited the same amount of engagement as the first award).
+Much of the first award is captured on an open access blog site: https://layuprite.blogs.bristol.ac.uk/; the second award is still planned to be added in the future (although COVID restrictions limited the same amount of engagement as the first award).
 The outputs of this grant, in combination with outputs from other related works, has positioned Dr Carwyn Ward and Dr Dennis Crowley as experts in the field of tacit skills (like composite layup) and augmented digital instruction.
-We have supported relevant work packages in the DETI programme at the National Composites Centre, guiding for technical content as well as trialing demonstrators to offer insight and opinion.
-Dr Carwyn Ward and Dr Dennis Crowley have worked with the commercilisation team at University of Bristol to explore the potential for a spin-out to form from the research (e.g. https://www.bristol.ac.uk/media-library/sites/red/images/2456%20LayupRITE_Flyer.pdf).
-An independent external review has suggested there is a useful potential business to be created (in skills and training as well as manufacturing support tools), and further (non-R&D funded) business development is presently in place to take this further (inc. dscussions with interested industrial partners).
-New research ideas (expanding the digital manufacturing platform) has recently formed, and will be part of a future funding application that will demonstrate international collabortion opportunitiy.
+We have supported relevant work packages in the DETI programme at the National Composites Centre, guiding for technical content as well as trialling demonstrators to offer insight and opinion.
+This was further evidenced by additional work in DETI, whereby a full demonstrator was developed for the NCC in 2022.
+Dr Carwyn Ward and Dr Dennis Crowley had worked with the commercialisation team at University of Bristol to explore the potential for a spin-out to form from the research (e.g. https://www.bristol.ac.uk/media-library/sites/red/images/2456%20LayupRITE_Flyer.pdf).
+An independent external review had suggested there is a useful potential business to be created (in skills and training as well as manufacturing support tools), and further (non-R&D funded) business development was in place to take this further (inc. discussions with interested industrial partners).
+However, in July 2022 Dr Carwyn Ward departed UoB for UWE Bristol, and as such the spinning-out of the technology was stopped.
+The technology, know how, and hard/software transferred to UWE Bristol with Dr Ward.
+Dr Dennis Crowley worked with NCC for a short while as a research engineer (on the demonstrator), but left NCC at the end of 2022.
+New research ideas (expanding the digital manufacturing platform) have been formed, and will be part of a future funding application that will demonstrate international collaboration opportunities.

 Sector Digital/Communication/Information Technologies (including Software),Education,Manufacturing, including Industrial Biotechology,Other